porsche-design-system/porsche-design-system/packages/components/src/components/textarea-wrapper/textarea-wrapper.usage.md

 - Mark required fields with a red asterisk to improve the usability of forms.
 - Use the Pure variant (without label) only if the context clearly describes the purpose.

-### Don’t:
+### Don't:

-- Don’t use when text entry is expected to be short.
+- Don't use when text entry is expected to be short.
 Use an input instead to avoid confusing users.
-- Don’t overwhelm users with too many Textareas on a single page.
+- Don't overwhelm users with too many Textareas on a single page.
 Stick to no more than two Textareas.